 Keep all your doctor's appointments so that your progress can be checked.

 Your doctor may occasionally do a blood test to check your potassium levels and see

 how your kidneys are working, and to prevent unwanted side effects.

 Have your blood pressure checked when your doctor says, to make sure this medicine

 Make sure you drink enough water during exercise and hot weather when you are taking

-If you do not drink enough water while taking APO-OLMESARTAN, you may feel faint,
+If you do not drink enough water while taking olmesartan, you may feel faint, light-headed

-If you have excess vomiting and/or diarrhoea while taking APO-OLMESARTAN, tell your
+If you have excess vomiting and/or diarrhoea while taking this medicine, tell your

 You may lose too much water and salt and your blood pressure may drop too much.

-If you feel light-headed or dizzy after taking your first dose of APO-OLMESARTAN,
+If you feel light-headed or dizzy after taking your first dose of this medicine, or

 Things you must not do